ayushg-nitw/FinalQluelessLandPage/README.md

   appId: "",
   measurementId: "",
 };
- 4) Then do npm run dev directly
+ 4) Then do npm install and npm run dev directly